J-F-Liu/knowledge/src/Computer/programming.md

 An Object is a value with associated behaviour, and thus implies it has agency.

 Most programming languages are partly a way of expressing things in terms of other things and partly a basic set of given things.

+I think there is a strong correlation between writing skills and programming.
+A person’s writing style says so much about the way they think.
+If it’s confusing and lacks structure, their coding style will be too.
+If it’s concise, educational, well-structured, and witty at times, their code will be too.

+Excellent programmers find joy in playing with words.

 ## PL paradigms throughout history